Help is Free. Call (08) 9416 4444

 • criminal history.

-We only collect personal information by lawful and fair means where reasonably necessary for our functions or activities as a not for profit organisation providing support to individuals, families and communities who are impacted by alcohol, other drugs and related mental wellbeing issues.
+We only collect personal information by lawful and fair means where reasonably necessary for our functions or activities as a not-for-profit organisation providing support to individuals, families and communities who are impacted by alcohol, other drugs and related mental wellbeing challenges.

 When asking you to provide personal information, Holyoake will inform you of the purpose of gathering such information, the nature of the third parties to whom Holyoake may provide that information, and Holyoake’s contact details.